epn-vespa/IDL_VOtable/README.md

 - Writes a temporary file in /tmp, removes it when done

-- Support for Windows, but check where java and stilts are located
+- Support for Windows (but java and stilts paths are hard written, TBC)